Sean Donahue: Conflict-of-interest concerns

-During the March 2025 hearing Donahue revealed that his partner, Trent Morse, serves in the White House as deputy director of presidential personnel, the office that vets all political appointees.
-Democrats said the relationship created at least the appearance of a conflict, because Morse’s staff helped screen Donahue’s application; the administration countered that Morse had recused himself “from anything related to Sean Donahue.”
+During the March 2025 hearing Donahue acknowledged that his partner, Trent Morse, was then serving as deputy director of the White House Presidential Personnel Office, the office that vets all political appointees.
+Democrats said the relationship created, at minimum, the appearance of a conflict, because Morse’s staff had helped screen Donahue’s application; the administration countered that Morse had recused himself “from anything related to Sean Donahue.”

 Impact on environmental policy

 Environmental lawyers and advocacy groups warned that seating an untested attorney as the agency’s top lawyer could accelerate efforts to roll back environmental safeguards, shrink the EPA’s workforce and restructure key programs, because courtroom defeats would delay or deter new rules.
 They argued that Donahue’s background as a political advisor rather than a litigator, signals a preference for deregulation over robust legal defense of existing statutes such as the Clean Air Act and Clean Water Act.